mattermost/docs/source/about/cloud-subscriptions.rst

 Buy a Cloud subscription
 ------------------------

-You can start a free, 30-day trial of Mattermost Enterprise to explore additional features.
+You can explore Mattermost with a 30-day trial of Mattermost Enterprise.

 During or after the trial, you can choose to upgrade to Mattermost Professional in-product or Enterprise by `contacting sales <https://mattermost.com/contact-sales/>`__.

 For Professional, follow the steps below:

 1. Select **View Plans**.
-2. Select Professional by clicking **Upgrade**.
+2. Select **Upgarde** to choose Professional.
 3. Provide your credit card details.

 .. note::